Opossum joeys in a cereal box Photo credit: Kelly Osborn, Wisconsin WildCare

 Board Member

-Lori started volunteering in the R-PAWS program at Bay Beach Wildlife Sanctuary in 1996.
-She graduated from UW-Madison in 1998 and has been on staff with Bay Beach ever since.
+She started volunteering in the R-PAWS program at Bay Beach Wildlife Sanctuary in 1996.
+She graduated from University of Wisconsin—Madison in 1998 and has been on staff with BBWLS ever since.
+Lori assists with programs, promotions, fundraising, and presentations to help all wildlife enthusiasts, public and staff, the veteran and the novice rehabber, at BBWLS and with WWRA.